moayadeldin/deeptune/README.md

 #### Getting the intersection between two datasets

 This feature is mainly implemented to be integrated with [df-analyze](https://github.com/stfxecutables/df-analyze), where [df-analyze](https://github.com/stfxecutables/df-analyze) relies by default on 40\% of the input dataset as the test set.
-Since the AutoML framework uses Deeptune’s embeddings for df-analyze ( As shown in Section 2.3, and 2.4), it is sometimes necessary to extract the intersection between the two dataframes.
+Since the AutoML framework uses Deeptune’s embeddings for [df-analyze](https://github.com/stfxecutables/df-analyze) (As shown in Sections 2.3, and 2.4), it is sometimes necessary to extract the intersection between the two dataframes.

 In order to achieve this, we use the following command: